 Mark Hoffman is an Assistant Professor in the Department of Sociology and the Graduate School of Business (by courtesy) at Stanford University.
-His research lies at the intersetion of social network analysis, history, and computational social science.
-His current projects include a large-scale study of the civility of public Facebook conversations in the lead up to the 2016 election, a social-historical analysis of the emergence and diffusion of mathematics through European intellectual networks in the 18th century, and a study of how new styles and subgenres of the novel emerged through the co-evolution of reading and writing habits of American authors at the beginning of the 20th century.
-Linking these different projects is an interest in how social networks shape the production, consumption, and diffusion of language.
+His research lies at the intersetion of social network analysis, STS, and computational social science.
+His current projects include a large-scale study of the civility of public Facebook conversations in the lead up to the 2016 election, a social-technical analysis of the emergence and diffusion of mathematics through European intellectual networks in the 18th century, and a study of how new styles and subgenres of the novel emerged through the co-evolution of reading and writing habits of American authors at the beginning of the 20th century.
+Linking these different projects is an interest in how socio-technical systems shape social life and experience.

 Hoffman joins Stanford having completed a Ph.D. in Sociology at Columbia University.
 He received his B.A. in Social Research and Public Policy from NYU Abu Dhabi.